 National Geographic Kids: NatGeo provides brain booster activities on its website, in addition to a Learn at Home page has material geared for Grades K-2, 3-5 and 6-12.
 Each day, parents and educators can check out National Geographic’s live broadcast videos.
 Students are connected with National Geographic explorers around the world.
 The videos, in English and Spanish, encourage students to get out and (safely) explore.

-OdySea Aquarium: launched a Virtual Classroom featuring sharks.
-Coming soon: lessons on penguins, jellyfish, sea lions (vs. seals), the water cycle and coral reefs.
+OdySea Aquarium: launched a Virtual Classroom featuring sharks, penguins, jellyfish, and sea lions vs. seals.

 Omni Calculator Project: a community of scientists and researchers built 1000 math and physics calculators to make homeschooling less challenging for parents and kids.
 Each of them is equipped with tips and detailed explanations of concepts to various scientific phenomena.
 They are fun, they are helpful and they can teach you a lot more than 2+2.

 Phoenix Sky Harbor Airport: Not travelling these days?
 Phoenix Sky Harbor offers airport-inspired activities for children in English and Spanish.

-Phoenix Zoo: The Zoo is providing educational, fun, unique content and behind-the-scenes access to animals, keepers and the staff who keep the Zoo running even while the physical grounds are closed to the public.
+Phoenix Zoo: The Zoo is providing educational, fun, unique content and behind-the-scenes access to animals, keepers and the staff who keep the Zoo running even when the physical grounds were closed to the public.
 On the Digital Safari page you will find links to exclusive YouTube videos, blog posts, photos, animals facts and activities to keep the kiddos busy while stuck at home.
-Tune in every day at 1 p.m. for new content!

 Save with Stories: Celebrities on Instagram are keeping kids occupied by reading stories.

 Scholastic Learn At Home: Scholastic has educational materials for children in Pre-K to Grades 6-9 for a monthly subscription fee of $5.99 for the whole family.
 The website provides up to three hours of learning opportunities each day.
 Subjects include English language arts, STEM, science, social studies, and social-emotional learning.

 Smithsonian: Parents and kids can play games, take a 3D look at some of the Smithsonian’s collections, and view photos and information about specific items in its collection.